Marek Jankulovski: AC Milan

-In June 2005, Jankulovski was unveiled as an AC Milan player after signing for an undisclosed fee from Udinese.
-The club has been keen on signing the player since December 2004.
+In June 2005, Jankulovski was unveiled as an AC Milan player after signing a three-year contract for a fee of around 11 million Euros from Udinese.
+Milan had been keen on signing him since December 2004.

-However, he could not start playing immediately, due to a broken ankle sustained two months ago and missed the club's pre–season tour.
-But Jankulovski recovered and made his Milan debut, coming on as an 87th-minute substitute, in a 1–1 draw against Ascoli in the opening game of the season.
+Due to the broken ankle he sustained in May, Jankulovski spent time in Milan with the club's physiotherapist while his new club had a pre–season tour in the United States.
+Jankulovski subsequently made his Milan debut as a late substitute in a 1–1 draw against Ascoli in the opening game of the 2005–06 season.
 Once again, he suffered another injury that saw him out for a month.
 Jankulovski returned to the first team from injury, coming on as a 78th-minute substitute, in a 2–0 win against Cagliari on 16 October 2005.
 This was followed up by making his first start for the club and setting up a winning goal for Filippo Inzaghi, in a 2–1 win against Palermo.
 He made his UEFA Champions League debut, coming on as a second-half substitute, in a 1–0 win against PSV Eindhoven on 1 November 2005.
 Following his return from injury, Jankulovski found himself in and out of the starting line-up, due to competitions he faced.
 He scored his first goal for Milan, in a 3–1 win against Messina on 22 April 2006.
 This was followed up by setting up another goal for Inzaghi, in a 2–0 win against Livorno.
-At the end of the 2005–06 season, Jankulovski went on to make 28 appearances and scoring once in all competitions.
+By the end of the 2005–06 season, Jankulovski had made 28 appearances and scored once across all competitions.